KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 | ``--domain``            | Kingdom to consider.
 Choices bacteria (default) and archaea                             | Optional    |
 +-------------------------+-----------------------------------------------------------------------------------------+-------------+

-You can view the complete command line options using ``autometa-binning -h``
+You can view the complete command-line options using ``autometa-binning -h``

 The above command generates the following files: